 A birdwatcher’s paradise

 Uniquely varied habitats at Lake Tana make for excellent birdwatching.
-From majestic Black Crowned Cranes to endemic White-throated Seedeaters; a visit to the future Lake Tana Biosphere Reserve will astound you with some of the world’s most amazing birds.
+From majestic Black Crowned Cranes to endemic White-throated Seedeaters; a visit to the Lake Tana Biosphere Reserve will astound you with some of the world’s most amazing birds.

 Photogenic Eastern White Pelicans are likely to be the first bird you see, gliding across the lake.
 On closer inspection of the lake shore you can spot other distinctive species like the Malachite Kingfisher and the Lesser Jacana.